Frege/frege-native-gen/README.md

 java -cp /path/to/guava-15.0.jar:lib/frege-YY.jar:frege-native-gen-XX.jar frege.nativegen.Main com.google.common.collect.ImmutableCollection
 ```
 where `XX` and `YY` are the versions of the jar files in the downloaded zip.

+## Continuous Integration ##

+The Travis CI build of this repository is at https://travis-ci.org/Frege/frege-native-gen.

+The snapshot builds are automatically deploy to Sonatype at https://oss.sonatype.org/content/groups/public/org/frege-lang/frege-native-gen/.